ArberSephirotheca/czy.github.io/hdfs/index.md

   * Each time DataNode connects to a NameNode, *namespace ID* and *software version* will be verified, DataNode will be shutting down if either of them match.
   * Send *Hearbeat message* periodically to NameNode to confirm that DataNode is operating.

-* HDFS Client:
+* **HDFS Client**:
  * User application that accesses file system.
  * Process of reading data:
    1. Asks NameNode for list of DataNodes.
    2. Connect to a DataNode and request the transfer of the desired block.
    3. **Pipelines** data to the chosen DataNodes.
    4. Confirm the creation of the block replicas to the NameNode.
   ![Alt text](https://github.com/ArberSephirotheca/czy.github.io/raw/master/hdfs/structure.png "Client writing data")

 ## Block Placement